 Since its founding in 1893, AU has relied on the generosity of alumni, parents, and friends to grow into the outstanding institution it is today.
 To recognize the commitment of our most loyal donors and the significant role they play in AU's past, present, and future, the AU Board of Trustees voted in May 2007 to establish the 1893 Society.

-In appreciation of their generosity, members of the 1893 Society, who have been donors to AU for two or more consecutive years will receive special recognition throughout the year.
+Members of the 1893 Society have been donors to AU for two or more consecutive years, and will receive special recognition throughout the year in appreciation of their generosity.
 American University is truly grateful for the loyal support of our donors who have contributed to such a rich history and ensured a bright future.

 The Helen Palmer Kettler Society